 Most medications used in the care of children are formulated and packaged primarily for adults.
 Therefore, medications must be prepared in different volumes or concentrations within the health care setting before being administered to children.
 The need to alter the original medication dosage requires a series of pediatric-specific calculations and tasks, each significantly increasing the possibility of error.

-Most health care settings are primarily built around the needs of adults.
+Most healthcare settings are primarily built around the needs of adults.
 Many settings lack trained staff oriented to pediatric care, pediatric care protocols and safeguards, or up-to-date and easily accessible pediatric reference materials, especially concerning medications.
 Emergency departments may be particularly risk-prone environments for children.

-Children—especially young, small, and sick children—are usually less able to physiologically tolerate a medication error due to still-developing renal, immune, and hepatic functions.
+Children, especially young, small, and sick children, are usually less able to tolerate a medication error physiologically due to still-developing renal, immune, and hepatic functions.

 Pediatric-specific strategies for reducing medication errors: